rmrfslashbin/notes.improvisedscience.org/content/recipes/French_Apple_Cake/index.md

 -   Pour batter into the prepared pan.
 -   Spread into an even layer.
--   Sprinkle remaining 1 tablespoon sugar over top of batter.
+-   Sprinkle remaining 12 grams (1 tbsp) sugar over top of batter.

 ## Bake